 Installing the Piping Correctly

-Using approved materials and proper installation methods is critical when running and connecting gas lines.
-Black iron or corrugated stainless steel piping is typically required in homes as they are durable and minimise leaks over time.
+Using approved materials and proper installation methods is critical when running and connecting gas pipes.
+Black iron or corrugated stainless steel piping is typically required in homes as they are durable and minimise gas leaks over time.
+Pipes should never be painted as coatings can crack and compromise the system.
+Fittings must be gas-rated and matched to your region’s gas type (natural gas, liquid petroleum gas, etc).

 Joints need to be securely fastened with approved pipe dope or tape and assembled according to code.
-Piping should also be properly supported to prevent cracks or separation.
+Piping should also be adequately supported to prevent cracks or separation.
+Avoid overtightening joints, which can crack fittings.
+Once installed, test joints before burying them underground or concealing them in walls.

 Pressure Testing Requirements

 Pressure testing new gas lines is a critical safety step before usage.
-It helps ensure no leaks are present that could lead to dangerous accidents over time.
+It helps ensure no gas leaks are present that could lead to dangerous accidents over time.
 Building codes require a low-pressure test of typically 10-15psi held for an hour or a high-pressure test that applies 60-100psi for at least 30 minutes.

-A licensed plumber performs the pressure test using nitrogen gas and pressure gauges.
+Licensed gas fitters perform the pressure test using nitrogen gas and pressure gauges.
 Soapy water is then used to check every connection for bubbles indicating leaks.
 Any leaks discovered must be fixed and retested until they pass standards.
+Systems larger than 1-1/2" in diameter may require an additional hydrostatic test.

-Systems larger than 1-1/2” in diameter may require an additional hydrostatic test.
 Proper testing is mandatory to pass the final inspection and receive approval to turn the gas on.
+This applies to all gas appliances, including a gas oven or gas heaters.
 If not conducted to code, homeowners risk safety issues down the line.

 Securing Your New Gas Points